This guidance should be read in conjunction with the maternity leave policy.

 They should give you written notice as per their contract of employment.
 You should ensure that they follow the University Leaver guidance.

-Contact your HR Advisor if further advice is needed.
+Please contact your HR Advisor if further advice is needed.

 Associated policies include: